garystafford/virtual-vehicles-demo/README.md

  * AngularJS
  * Express
  * Node.js
+ * JWT for authentication
-* NetBeans, WebStorm IDEs
+* NetBeans and WebStorm IDEs
 * Git, GitHub SCM
 * VirtualBox, Vagrant, Foreman, Puppet, Jenkins for CI and CD
-* HAProxy
+* HAProxy for load-balancing

 #### About RestExpress
 According to their website, [RestExpress](https://github.com/RestExpress) composes best-of-breed open-source tools to enable quickly creating RESTful microservices that embrace industry best practices.
 Built from the ground-up for container-less, microservice architectures, RestExpress is the easiest way to create RESTful APIs in Java.
 An extremely Lightweight, Fast, REST Engine and API for Java.
 A thin wrapper on Netty IO HTTP handling, RestExpress lets you create performant, stand-alone REST APIs rapidly.